ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Applications and Use Cases

 \subsection{Retrieval-Based Chemistry Search Engines}

-\textit{ChemRxivQuest} can serve as a valuable testbed for developing and evaluating chemistry-specific retrieval-based search systems.
+ChemQuests can serve as a valuable testbed for developing and evaluating chemistry-specific retrieval-based search systems.
 Given its grounding in real scientific literature, the dataset supports the development of domain-aware information retrieval frameworks that go beyond keyword-based matching.
-By leveraging the explicit question–context–answer structure, researchers can benchmark retrieval models (e.g., BM25, dense vector search with FAISS) in terms of recall@k, MRR, and contextual relevance.
-Furthermore, its integration with semantic retrieval systems using large language models (LLMs) or embedding-based methods enables evaluation of hybrid retrieval–generation pipelines in real-world chemistry scenarios.
+By leveraging the explicit question-context-answer structure, researchers can benchmark retrieval models (e.g., Best Match 25 (BM25) and dense vector search with Facebook AI Similarity Search (FAISS)) in terms of recall@k, mean reciprocal rank (MRR), and contextual relevance.
+Furthermore, its integration with semantic retrieval systems using LLMs or embedding-based methods enables evaluation of hybrid retrieval-generation pipelines in real-world chemistry scenarios.